MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-personalize-lists.md

 Lists are a common way to organize information to improve readability.
 Examples include a list of sessions in an event, a list of products, or a list of service tickets.
 Customer Insights – Journey makes it easy to create lists and personalize those lists to include only the information that is relevant for the recipient in a way that is easy to parse and act upon.

-Lists need to be related to one of the following, when created:
+Lists, when created, must be related to one of the following:
-* **Audience (contact or lead)**: starting from the audience record itself, select a Dataverse table accross one or multiple relationship
+- **Audience (contact or lead)**: Starting from the audience record itself, select a Dataverse table across one or multiple relationships.
-* **Triggers**: can use any "Entity reference" input parameter as a starting point to select a table.
-Bear in mind, that the selected trigger must run the journey where the email is used.
+- **Triggers**: Can use any "Entity reference" input parameter as a starting point to select a table.
+The selected trigger must run the journey where the email is used.
-* **Other tables (Needs record selection)**: select any Dataverse table as a starting point to select a table.
-Additionally, have to select a specific parent record too
+- **Other tables (needs record selection)**: Select any Dataverse table as a starting point to select a table.
+Additionally, you must select a specific parent record.

 ## Set up a list